 Cool Tastes: There’s nothing like the cool refuge of a trendy and tasty restaurant on a summer evening.
 When it comes to top restaurants in Delaware, Rehoboth Beach undoubtedly has some of the coolest – scroll thorough a list of Delaware Restaurants for more, or take a look at the Top 10 Delaware Restaurants that Win Yelp Raves.
 Some of the top restaurants in Delaware can also be found along the easy-to-follow Delaware Culinary Trail.

 … And Cool Brews: No trip to Delaware is complete without a few sips of the state’s artisanal craft beers – especially those made by the nationally revered Dogfish Head Craft Brewery in Milton and its restaurant in Rehoboth, Dogfish Head Brewing and Eats.
-For a complete guide to Delaware’s top-thirst quenchers, travel the Delaware Beer, Wine and Spirits Trail.
+Let Delaware on Tap be your guide to Delaware’s top-thirst quenchers.
+Download the app now here!

 Homemade Ice Cream: Delaware’s home-made ice cream stores are a bit of a secret (and somewhat guilty) pleasure for travelers, but we have the inside story.
 Check out flavors you won’t find anywhere else at these “hotspots” for icy fun including The Ice Cream Store, King's and UDairy.